idaholab/moose/python/otter/README.md

 # Otter the Plotter

-Otter is a generic 2D line plot and data processing tool.
+Otter is a generic 2D line plot and data processing harness.
 It provides (chained) data sources for reading and processing data, and outputs for writing new files and or plots.

 Data sources:

 * `CSV` - reads comma separated value files with a header (like MOOSE postprocessor outputs)
+* `ExodusGlobal` - reads global variables from Exodus files
 * `Difference` - computes the difference between two data sources (uses linear interpolation to sample on a union of all x points)
+* `Constant` - provides data specified in the input file

 Outputs